FAIR-Universe/HEP-Challenge/README.md

 ## Starting Kit
 To get you started with the challenge, we will prepare a starting kit.
 This will help you understand the challenge, its protocol and how to prepare a submission.

+## Setup Virtual Environment
+To setup a conda virtual enviroment and run the code in it, follow the instructions here: [Conda instructions](conda/)

 ## Contact
 Visit our website: https://fair-universe.lbl.gov/